northbrooklynangels/northbrooklynangels.github.io/content/angel-babies/index.md

 # Next Angel Babies Event: October 30, 2025!

-We’re incredibly excited to organize our first Angel Babies event of 2025!
-Volunteers are very much requested!
+We’re incredibly excited to organize our Fall 2025 Angel Babies event!

+[Our updated map of partners collecting on our behalf can be viewed via Google Maps](http://bit.ly/angelbabiesmap).
+Please make sure to review each location pin as each site has its own windows and hours of collection.

+Volunteers are **very** much requested!
 [Please see our flyer for pertinent dates here](./October%202025%20Angel%20Babies%20Flyer.pdf) and share with your neighbors!
-These volunteer opportunities will be posted on [our Deed page](https://bit.ly/nbadeed) soon, but in the meantime, if you’re interested please feel free to email us at [volunteer@northbrooklynangels.org](mailto:volunteer@northbrooklynangels.org).
+These volunteer opportunities are now posted on [our Deed page](https://bit.ly/nbadeed) - please sign up there or feel free to email [volunteer@northbrooklynangels.org](mailto:volunteer@northbrooklynangels.org)

 # New Program: Little Angels